aerospike/aerospike-client-python/doc/aerospike.rst

     Set logging callback for the global client log.

     When no argument is passed, the default log handler is used.
+See :ref:`logging_default_behavior` for more details.

     When callback is :py:obj:`None`, the saved log handler is cleared.